jeroennoten/Laravel-AdminLTE/README.md

 # Easy AdminLTE integration with Laravel 5

-This package provides an easy way to set up AdminLTE with Laravel.
+This package provides an easy way to set up [AdminLTE](https://almsaeedstudio.com) with Laravel 5.
 I really like AdminLTE and I use it in almost all of my Laravel projects.
 So I wanted an easy way to pull this in, however I did not want a lot of features baked in (like others do, e.g.